-The tuition at Southwestern College for 2012-13 is currently a very competitive $485 per credit hour, though scholarships could result in tuition discounts for eligible students.
+The tuition at Southwestern College for 2013-14 is currently a very competitive $485 per credit hour, and scholarships or graduate assistantships would bring that cost down for eligible students.
 At Southwestern College, we are acutely aware of the economy, and of the job market, and of the need to offer great value and affordability in the educational experience we provide.
-That is why we are increasing our Financial Aid options significantly.
+That is why we have increased our Financial Aid options significantly, as you will see.

 Financial Aid and Scholarships

 Most Southwestern College students finance their graduate work using some combination of Federal Financial Aid, scholarships, personal or family savings, working while in school, or private lender loans.
 Dorothy Archuleta, our Financial Aid Administrator, is the most helpful person in the world in figuring out how that program can work for you.
 Feel free to contact her at the following:

 Direct (505) 467-6811